ZONESTAR3D/Document-and-User-Guide/Mixing_Color/readme.md

 -----
 # Color Mixing Feature User Guide
 ### :warning: This guide is made for 4 extruders with 4-IN-1-OUT mix color hot end.
 The color mixing feature is a function to mix multi different color filaments and extruded from one nozzle to get a new color filament.
 By adjusting the extrude ratio of each extruder, it can get different color filament.
-For example, mix Magenta and Yellow filament as a ratio 5:1, we can get Red filament, and mix Magenta and Yellow filament as a ratio 1:1, we can get Orang filament.
+For example, mix Magenta and Yellow filament as a ratio 5:1 to get Red filament, and mix Magenta and Yellow filament as a ratio 1:1 to get Orange filament.

-ZONESTAR mix color 3d printer can achieve the following functions:
+### ZONESTAR mix color 3d printer can achieve the following functions:
 1. **Manual color mixing feature:** Manually adjust the extrusion ratio of each extruder ([mixing ratio](#mixing-ratio)) by the LCD control panel to change the printing color.
 2. **Gradient color mixing feature:** The gradient mix function is a feature of changing the [mixing ratio](#mixing-ratio) according to printing height automatically.
 It can be activated from the LCD control panel or by adding gcode to "Start G-code" when slicing.
 3. **Random color mixing feature:** The random mix function is a feature of changing the [mixing ratio](#mixing-ratio) according to printing height randomly.
 It can be activated from the LCD control panel or by adding gcode to "Start G-code" when slicing.